Qualifying Deferred Annuity Policy

 In view of the ageing population, the Government has proposed a tax deduction for premiums for deferred annuity products to promote voluntary retirement savings.
 The Insurance Authority (IA) has been tasked by the Government to issue guidelines to set out the criteria for deferred annuity products to become a Qualifying Deferred Annuity Policy (QDAP).

 Deferred Annuity as a Retirement Planning Tool

-An annuity is a retirement planning tool that can help individuals turn their accumulated savings into a stable stream of income over a period of time.
+An annuity is a retirement planning tool that can help individuals turn their accumulated savings into a stable stream of income over a certain period of time, allowing them to spend their retirement savings in a disciplined way to deal with longevity risk.
 There are many variants of annuities.
 A deferred annuity is one of them.

 A deferred annuity involves an accumulation phase and an annuitisation phase.
 During the accumulation phase, the purchaser pays premiums regularly over a period of time.
 Usually, there is an interim period between the payment period and the annuity period to allow the paid-up sum to grow through investment by the insurer.
 Upon annuitisation, the annuitant receives regular payments during the annuity period.

 In general, a deferred annuity is more suitable for working adults who are far from retirement because they have a longer period to accumulate wealth through regular savings when they have a stable income.

 To learn more about the features of annuities, please visit the educational sitelet, jointly developed by the IA and the Chin Family, which is managed by the Investor and Financial Education Council.

 Tax Deduction for a QDAP